duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 first known sol'n to the mutual exclusion problem in concurrent programming

-allows 2 threads to shar ea single-use resource without conflict, using on ly shared memory for communication
+allows 2 threads to share a single-use resource without conflict, using only shared memory for communication

 only one access to a memory location can be made at a time

 we have a global memory location labelled `turn` that is shared between the two processes

 Processes check to see if it's their turn and execute accordingly.
-Once their done they give the turn to the other process.
+Once they're done, they give the turn to the other process.

 Mutual exclusion is guaranteed.

 What is the problem?

----
-prof left off here for 05/02/24 lect

----
-midterm is all question formats and on paper

----

-Porcesses must strictly alternate in their use of their critical section
+Processes must strictly alternate in their use of their critical section
-- the pace of execution is dictated by teh slower of the two processes
+- the pace of execution is dictated by the slower of the two processes

 One process being slow makes the whole things slower since everyone has to wait on that slower process.